Christopher Morel Preview, Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves have a 4.14 team ERA that ranks 14th among all MLB pitching staffs.
+- The Braves' 4.13 team ERA ranks 14th among all MLB pitching staffs.

-- Braves pitchers combine to give up 180 home runs (1.1 per game), the 10th-fewest in baseball.

-- The Braves will send Vines (1-0) to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.